World Meteorological Organization

 Introduction

 Moreover, FOSS initiatives serve as powerful catalysts in supporting Members' efforts towards digital transformation.
-As National Meteorological and Hydrological Services (NMHSs) worldwide strive to modernize their operations and services, FOSS now offer a flexible and scalable foundation for innovation.
+As National Meteorological and Hydrological Services (NMHSs) worldwide strive to modernize their operations and services, FOSS now offers a flexible and scalable foundation for innovation.
 They enable Members to leverage cutting-edge technologies, collaborate on development, and share best practices, thus accelerating their digital transformation journeys while optimizing resource utilization.

 Audience